 These "undocumented" aliens, now eligible for state driver's licenses, federal work authorization permits, in-state college discounts, bank accounts, taxpayer identification numbers and birth certificates issued by Mexican consular offices on government soil, are the most documented aliens in American history.

 News-Press publisher Wendy McCaw told me this week that the free speech-stifling thugs "have threatened to return on January 19 to deliver a petition and stage another protest against us if we do not offer a retraction by 3 p.m. that day."
 McCaw vows she will not bend to the ultimatum or any other—and she has a track record to prove her toughness.

 McCaw has defied the progressive forces of political correctness for years in previous First Amendment battles over whom she should hire and how she should run her newspaper.
 Radical elements in her community and industry have long held a grudge against her and her paper for resisting union pressure and refusing to conform to left-wing orthodoxy.

 And boy, do these people know how to hold grudges.

 Yes, they're still trying to re-fight the Mexican-American War of 1848 and re-litigate the Treaty of Guadalupe Hidalgo.
 No surprise.
 Santa Barbara has been a longstanding hotbed of tribal grievance politics.
-In the late 1960s, liberal Latinos at the University of California at Santa Barbara unveiled El Plan de Aztlan
+In the late 1960s, liberal Latinos at the University of California at Santa Barbara unveiled El Plan de Aztlan, which states:

 Tell me who the racists are again.